openfluxcd/.github/README.md

 [*source controllers*](https://fluxcd.io/flux/components/source/).
 Thereby,
-these controllers evaluate the access descriptions in regular intervals to access the storage to search for and download the latest version of the storage content (thus, the latest version of plain manifests, kustomize overlays or helm packages).
+these controllers evaluate the access descriptions in regular intervals to access the storage to search for and download the latest version of the storage content (thus, currently, the latest version of plain manifests, kustomize overlays or helm packages).

 As result of a successful reconcilation, the